tvhahn/arxiv-code-search/README.md

 * Classifier for identifying papers that make their code or data available 🛠️ (in progress)

   * Use a BERT model, fine-tuned on the labeled paragraphs
+  * Train classical ML models on the embeddings from a BERT model

 This is active and preliminary research. **Stay tuned!**